amrsaad180/SecureCodeReview/README.md

 The code was reviewed and improved by adding input validation and error handling.
 Further recommendations were provided to secure the data as needed.

+# Task 3 - Secure Coding Review

+This repository contains the solution for Task 3 in the CodeAlpha Cybersecurity internship.

+The task involves reviewing a Python script for security issues, improving it with input validation and error handling, and documenting the findings.